This is a two-year programme. You can convert Diploma-level or similar qualifications to a Bachelor of Engineering (Honours) degree.

 Chemical and process engineering is constantly evolving.
 Career paths are varied, including jobs in research and technology, production, sales and management.

 Download our 2014 degree programme handbook (PDF: 478KB) for more details.

-Contact the School of Chemical Engineering and Advanced Materials at Newcastle University.
+Contact the School of Engineering at Newcastle University.

 This degree programme is oriented towards the impact of industry on the environment.
 You'll develop process solutions that are economically viable and socially and environmentally acceptable.

 You'll develop your knowledge of the fundamentals of chemical engineering.
 You'll gain deeper knowledge in chemistry, thermodynamics and mathematics.